Metro Academies Advising Services Overview

 First year Metro students are required to attend at least two academic advising appointments within their freshman year.
 These two advising appointments are required assignments within the first Metro Academy Core Foundation Course* and the student will know when they will need to complete the requirement.

-EOP-Metro Students: Metro students who are also a part of the Educational Opportunity Program (EOP) are expected to meet with their EOP Advisor for these two mandatory appointments.
+EOP-Metro Students: Metro students who are also a part of the Educational Opportunity Program (EOP) are expected to meet with their EOP Advisor in addition to their Metro Advisor.

 ADVISING REQUIREMENT 1: 30-minute Check-in Advising Appointment.

-At the minimum, advisors are expected to review the student’s current class schedule, assess student’s current progress, and whether any additional support or referrals are needed such as tutoring, student success skills workshops, etc. If the student is currently taking remedial math or english courses, advisors are expected to review the 1 year remediation rule including the minimum grades the student must achieve in order to be compliant with the remediation policy.
-If the student is on academic probation, advisors are expected to review the academic probation policy including the minimum grades the student must achieve in order to be compliant with this policy, as well as develop a strategy for the student to increase his or her likelihood of achieving at least a 2.0 GPA.
-As the advisor deems appropriate, he or she may cover any additional topics that are relevant for the individual student which may include, but is not limited to: general education, university requirements, using and reading the university bulletin, exploring major/minor, major courses, adjustment to college, etc.
+Advisors are expected to review the student’s current class schedule, assess student’s current progress, and whether any additional support or referrals are needed such as tutoring, student success skills workshops, etc. The advisor may cover any additional topics that are relevant for the individual student which may include, but is not limited to: general education, university requirements, using and reading the university bulletin, exploring major/minor, major courses, adjustment to college, etc.